sagemath/trac_to_gh/Issue 1998.md

 # Issue 1998: animate -- completley broken in sage-2.10.*

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1998

 Original creator: was